SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

 ### Discretize-then-Optimize

-In this approach the discretization is done first and then optimization is done on the discretized system.
-While traditionally this can be done discrete sensitivity analysis, this is can be equivalently done by automatic differentiation on the solver itself. `ReverseDiffAdjoint` performs reverse-mode automatic differentiation on the solver via [ReverseDiff.jl](https://juliadiff.org/ReverseDiff.jl/),
+In this approach, the discretization is done first and then optimization is done on the discretized system.
+While traditionally this can be done discrete sensitivity analysis, this can equivalently be done by automatic differentiation on the solver itself. `ReverseDiffAdjoint` performs reverse-mode automatic differentiation on the solver via [ReverseDiff.jl](https://juliadiff.org/ReverseDiff.jl/),